-As you begin setting financial goals you realize that some goals are way more important than others.
-In popular speak, there are “need to have” goals and “nice to have” goals.
+As you begin setting financial goals, you realize that some goals are way more important than others.
+In popular speak, there is need to have goals and nice to have goals.

-Need to have goals are those goals that will seriously degrade your life or bring major imbalances into your life if they are not met.
-If these goals are short-term I would minimize the investment risk as much as possible.
+Need to have goals are those goals that will severely degrade your life or bring significant imbalances into your life if they are not met.
+If these goals are short-term, I would minimize the investment risk as much as possible.
 That means keeping to short- and medium-term bonds without adding any stocks to that particular savings portfolio.
 I would consider a 50th-anniversary celebration in the “need to have” category and would not take much investment risk.
 My savings would go into CDs and a short-term bond fund.

-Let’s take 2 examples to demonstrate the power of the savings calculator:
+Let’s take two examples to demonstrate the power of the savings calculator:

 Example 1: Short-term goal using the savings calculator

 I’m going to need a new bike in 4 years.
-I like bikes so I’m planning on buying one that will last the next 10 years.
+I like bikes, so I’m planning on buying one that will last the next ten years.
 The one I want costs $1500.

 It’s a short-term goal with a “nice to have” sticker on it.
-If I have to wait another 6 months it wouldn’t kill me.
+If I have to wait another six months, it won’t kill me.
 I’m going to put my saving in an aggregate bond fund such as Vanguard BND ETF.

 How much should I save if I want my new bike?
 Here’s what it looks like in the savings calculator: